Saudi-led air raids hit bases, Houthi leaders' houses in Yemeni capital

 Mohammed Saleh, a Sanaa resident, said he would not risk being pinned down as the bombing increases and soldiers advance.

 "I've decided my family and I have to get out of Sanaa.
-There's nowhere left that's safe here, and neighbourhoods are getting bombed every single day."
+There's nowhere left that's safe here, and neighborhoods are getting bombed every single day."

 In the eastern port town of Mukalla, residents said three suspected al Qaeda militants were killed in an apparent drone strike on a vehicle near the airport, the latest in a string of drone attacks apparently by U.S. forces in recent months.